abhilash-8/ocidenv/README.md

     $ sudo yum install jq
   6) The OCI User in the profile will need to have the required IAM Policies for OCI Services to generate the OCID

-# ocidenv syntax
+# ocidenv syntax to generate ocidtab
 $ . ./ocidenv.sh <config_file_path> <oci_profile> <compartment_name> <vcn_name> && env | grep OCID

-# ocidtab files usage
+# ocidtab usage
 The ocidenv.sh output will generate ocidtab files

 for e.g.